 What do you think the most important or interesting impacts of the internet on our societies have been?

 Actually, when I really, really focus on it, it would be the ambiguity that envelops this admirable technology –it has affected a lot of positive change, but it has also had significant negative impacts.
-Perhaps the big surprise for those that had been involved from the start that that what was promised to be such a groundbreaking new technology came with this whole range of dodgy consequences.
+Perhaps the big surprise for those that had been involved from the start was that what was promised to be such a groundbreaking new technology came with this whole range of dodgy consequences.

 When you go to the earlier texts from the 1980s describing this extraordinary innovation, you encounter long lists of all the good and major changes that the internet would bring about.
 Indeed much of those have happened.
 But what is also the case is the ease with which it can be destructive, negative, dangerous.